Sick orca gets shot of antibiotics as rescuers prepare feeding attempt

 The effort to save a 4-year-old orca named J50, or Scarlet, comes as another member of her family has drawn national attention for carrying her dead calf for more than two weeks, behavior interpreted by researchers to represent intense grief.

-Scarlet’s family, also known as J Pod, has declined to 75 animals due a shortage of chinook salmon their diets rely on.
+Scarlet’s family, also known as J Pod, is one of three that make up the southern resident orcas.
+Their numbers have declined to a total of 75 animals along with a decline in the chinook salmon their diets rely on.

 “Progress!”
 Michael Milstein, a spokesman for National Oceanic and Atmospheric Administration Fisheries, said on the agency’s Facebook page.
 “Response teams today reached J Pod in Canadian waters and followed them into U.S. waters near San Juan Island.
 While very skinny and small, J50 / Scarlet kept up well with her mother and siblings.”